Leilayousefi/Analysis_Migration_Automation_SAS_to_R/Specification.md

 # Descriptions of data to be entered into the system

-# Descriptions of operations performed by each screen
+# Descriptions of operations performed by each code

 # Descriptions of work-flows performed by the system